solita/solita.github.com/_posts/2022-xx-xx-code-reviews.md

 Code quality is really important thing, and without code reviews, we know it will decrease.
 My ordered list why code reviews improve code quality:

 1. You don't dare to write bad code when you know someone else will review it,
-1. The reviewer will notify you if there is a code he/she doesn’t understand, and you will fix it and
+1. The reviewer will notify you if there is a code he/she doesn't understand, and you will fix it and
 1. There will be fewer bugs because some of the bugs will be found and fixed already in code review.

 (I personally think that unit tests are number one thing that improves code quality.
 It was #2 in SmartBear's questionnaire.
 Not far behind code reviews.)